Convex co-compact actions of relatively hyperbolic groups: Introduction

 In this paper we provide an answer to this question in terms of the geometry of the family of all maximal properly embedded simplices (note, a properly embedded simplex is called \emph{maximal} if it is not contained in a larger properly embedded simplex; they are not necessarily simplices of codimension one).

 Our approach is motivated by previous work of Hruska-Kleiner~\cite{HK2005} for $\CAT(0)$ spaces (see Section \ref{sec:motivation-cat-0} for details).
 In some ways the Hilbert metric on a properly convex domain behaves like a $\CAT(0)$-metric, see the discussion in~\cite{L2014}.
-However, an old result of Kelly-Strauss~\cite{KS1958} says that a Hilbert geometry $(\Omega, H_\Omega)$ is $\CAT(0)$ if and only if it is isometric to real hyperbolic $(d-1)$-space (in which case $\Omega$ coincides with the unit ball in some affine chart).
+However, an old result of Kelly-Strauss~\cite{KS1958} says that a Hilbert geometry $(\Omega, H_\Omega)$ is $\CAT(0)$ if and only if it is isometric to real hyperbolic $(d-1)$-space (in which case $\Omega$ coincides with the interior of the convex hull of an ellipsoid in some affine chart).
 Thus, one requires different techniques for studying the geometry of properly convex domains and the groups acting on them.

 The following theorem is the first main result of this paper.